WEATHER-WISE, TODAY IS A TRANSITION DAY...

 Your First Alert Weather Forecast:

-We’re expecting some subtle changes with today’s weather.
-Patchy morning clouds in the Fox Valley will get erased away by incoming high pressure.
-You’ll see a decent amount of sunshine, before we turn partly cloudy again into the afternoon.

-After lunch, you may notice a developing southwest breeze.
-While it won’t be all that strong, it will draw in some milder weather for the rest of the work-week.
-High temperatures will reach the lower 50s, while the lakeshore gets stuck in the middle 40s.
+Subtle changes are occurring with today’s weather...
+While we’re seeing partly cloudy across northeast Wisconsin, you may notice a developing southwest breeze.
+It won’t be all that strong, but it will draw in some milder weather for the rest of the work-week.
+High temperatures this afternoon will reach the lower 50s, while the lakeshore gets stuck in the middle 40s.
 Then, our inland highs will climb into the lower 60s on Thursday and Friday.

 Our next weathermaker is a disturbance that will glide across the northern Great Lakes late tonight and through tomorrow morning.
 We’re expecting light rain, mixed with some wet snow across Northern Wisconsin.
 A slushy coating on the grass is possible early tomorrow along the Upper Michigan border.
 Otherwise, most folks north of Highway 10 will get a quarter of an inch of rain, or less.
 If all goes well, some sunshine will return tomorrow afternoon.